-We would appreciate a prompt return of the My Curriculum Choices sheet from the back of this booklet so that the groupings and timetable can be completed.
+We would appreciate a prompt return of the Options Form from the back of this booklet so that the groupings and timetable can be completed.
 Please ensure that your child keeps this booklet safe with a completed copy of their choices for future reference.